 First, there’s the matter of a work permit.
 The country's recession has made under-the-table jobs hard to find, and if you get caught working illegally the punishment is dire: immediate deportation plus a five-year ban on visiting most of Western Europe.
 With all the legal loopholes and exchange programs available, there's no point risking it.

-Before you start your search for a job in France, ask yourself a few questions: Do you want to work short term (less than four months) or long term?
+Before you start your search for a job in France, ask yourself a few questions: Do you want to work short term (less than three months) or long term?
 What marketable skills do you have?
 Do you require a job in a particular field, or would you settle for almost anything?
 Can you go it alone, or do you want to bring your partner with you?
 Are you adaptable, resilient, curious?
 Finally, do you speak some French or have time to learn before you go?

 Combining Work and Study in France